Chart Color Schemes

 Infrastructure

-Marden has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Marden has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely to affect the region: Broad Street Reserve Playground Upgrade, Marden Connect Development, Felixstow Intergenerational Community Centre, and Klemzig Interchange Upgrade.
-The following details those expected to be most relevant.
+AreaSearch has identified three projects expected to influence the area.
+Notable projects are Broad Street Reserve Playground Upgrade, Marden Connect Development, Felixstow Intergenerational Community Centre, and Klemzig Interchange Upgrade.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.